AmirHamzahR/Acceleration-of-Circuit-Simulation/Daybook-loggings.md

 LTSpice simulation

-It can be seen that the graphs are now the same but it contains a slight error when it starts because initially it is trying to solve
+It can be seen that the graphs are now the same but it contains a slight error when it starts because my code does not have any timestep control.
+This goes the same for the value when it is turned off or on depending on the diode's position.
+The value of the voltage seems to be a slightly different compared to the LTspice simulation.
+From the python code simulation, the nodal voltage 2 when it is turned off is around -0.5464V while the LTSpice simulation is around -0.5028V.
+This means that the error is calculated to be around 8% without any timestep control.
+It is still considered quite accurate with an accuracy percentage of 92% for the python code simulation.
+From this, transistor models can be added in the python code.
+Another new objective is also translating the python code into C++ code to evaluate the multi-core processor's performance improvements.